etal-lab/academic-kickstart/content/authors/zbyrd/_index.md

 ---

-Zachary Byrd is a third-year undergraduate researcher in the School of Mechanical Engineering at Georgia Institute of Technology.
+Zachary Byrd is a third-year undergraduate researcher in the School of Mechanical Engineering at Georgia Institute of Technology (2019 - 2020).

 He is dedicated to achieving a better understanding fluid mechanics especially as it pertains to sustainability and preserving the natural world.
 In addition to the Et.
 Al Research Group, he is a resident assistant, a full-time student, and a barista at TopTime Coffee Company.